tomtom-international/kotlin-tools/README.md

 ## Release notes

+### 1.6.1

+* Enables explicit API, requiring stricter type and visibility definitions of our public APIs.

 ### 1.6.0

 * Added extensions module, providing general-purpose extension functions that can make your code more concise and